How Does Domestic Violence Affect Child Custody in Las Vegas?

 - Any history of family violence.

-The court can also consider whether either parent or anyone seeking custody has engaged in an act of domestic violence against the child, a parent of the child, or any other person who lives with the child.
+The court must also consider whether either parent or anyone seeking custody has engaged in an act of domestic violence against the child, a parent of the child, or any other person who lives with the child.

 Courts take domestic violence in custody cases seriously because of the long-lasting and traumatic effects that it can have on children.
 Being a victim of or a witness to domestic violence can have severe impacts on a child’s psychological and physical well-being.
 It can lead to behavioral, emotional, cognitive, and developmental issues.